ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 FORMAT PrettyCompact"
 ```

-Lines 2 and 3 above contains the concatenation from the previous step, and lines 4 and 5 above parse the strings into `DateTime64`.
+Lines 2 and 3 above contain the concatenation from the previous step, and lines 4 and 5 above parse the strings into `DateTime64`.
 As the complaint end time is not guaranteed to exist `parseDateTime64BestEffortOrNull` is used.

 ```response
 ┌─────────complaint_begin─┬───────────complaint_end─┐